 It’s that time of year again!
 Christmas is just around the corner, and retailers are looking for casual staff to provide extra help during the busiest season of the year.
 If you’re thinking of getting a Christmas casual job this year, now is the time to start looking!

 According to data from job-seeking site Indeed, employers start to advertise Christmas casual jobs in August.
-By the time December rolls around, there are very few positions still available.
-So, now is the best time to start scouring for opportunities.
+By the time December rolls around, there are fewer positions still available, but there are always businesses looking to fill a few last-minute roles!

 The holiday season is the perfect time for international students to make some extra money – especially this year, considering the effects that the pandemic has had on casual workers.
 It is also an opportunity to gain valuable practical experience.